preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/send-for-comments/index.rst

 + **Reviewers**: Here, all colleagues to send to (=appoint as reviewers) is added.
 Normally, any colleague can be added here.
 + **Message**: A message to the reviewers is added here.
 Note that you can only use one message even if you send to several reviewers.
 + **Due date**: A date when the review should be finished is entered here.
-It's only information to the reviewers.
-Nothing happens when the date is passed.
+The workflow will be active until the due date of the workflow is reached, all tasks are completed or the workflow is cancelled by the author.

 Note that all fields are mandatory.